-- One must check the labels of the lights that are for outdoors to ensure that it is for outdoor use.
+- One must check the labels of the lights that are for outdoor to ensure that it is for outdoor use.

 - Turn off all the holiday lights before one intends to go to bed or one intends to leave the house.
 Failing to do so may lead to an electrical overload and might cause a house fire.

 - If one is using a timer for their outdoor lights, they must first make sure if it is for outdoor use.

 - If one is using outdoor lights and/or decorations, make sure that they are plugged into circuits that are protected by GFCIs or Ground Fault Circuit Interrupters.